sneakybikimeh/CS2-Practice/README.md

 3. Launch the game, boot up a practice server where you can turn on sv_cheats 1 and type in the console the following command: "exec practice.cfg".

-4. Your console should display the GUI and a sound should be played in-game; otherwise you must have a path issue and the file did not load correctly.
+4. Your console should display the GUI and a sound will be played in-game; otherwise you must have a path issue and the file did not load correctly.

 # Usage
 - A self explanatory documentation will be displayed into the GUI in your console under this format :